Ultimate Guide to Cleaning Plaster Walls: Tips and Techniques

 What should I do if my plaster walls have stubborn stains?

-Yes, if stains persist, consider using a mild vinegar solution or a specialized plaster cleaner for effective removal.
+If stains remain, try a mild vinegar solution or a specialized plaster cleaner to help remove them effectively.

 How often should I clean my plaster walls?